JeffDeCola/my-cheat-sheets/software/development/languages/latex-cheat-sheet/latex-math-mode.tex.md

 ## FORMATING MULTIPLE EQUATIONS

-Second there are two main ways to format multiple equations in LaTeX math mode,
+There are two main ways to format multiple equations in LaTeX math mode,

+* `begin{aligned}...end{aligned}` - Will align on an ampersand
 * `begin{gathered}...end{gathered}` - Every equation centered
-* `begin{aligned}...end{aligned}` - Will align on an ampersand

 An example of LaTeX math display mode (using aligned),